Skip to main content

 2. Check for cross-AZ data transfer

-3. Validate network bandwidth isn't saturated
+3. Validate that network bandwidth has sufficient headroom

 4. Consider using Enhanced Networking for EC2-based components